kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 - **Command Arguments** :

 	-  `install` - Install KOB environment on the host with X.Y.Z version number format.
-	-  `--environment/-env` - Parameter to indicate the environment that is to be installed
+	-  `--environment/-env` - Parameter to indicate the environment that is to be installed.
-	-  `[env-name]` - Name of the environment to be installed
+	-  `[env-name]` - Name of the environment to be installed.

 - **Examples** :